Ask for tax advice before you move overseas

 “In this world, nothing can be said to be certain, except death and taxes.”
 Benjamin Franklin (1706-90)

-Recommendations from teachers
+Recommendations for tax advice from teachers overseas

 - http://www.siamtaxtreaties.com Based in Bangkok, this firm specializes in international tax and knowledge of tax treaties that affect a candidate moving to Thailand.